oliward/2019--week-08--laravel/challenges/01/01/README.md

     $house2->addDweller($estelle)
            ->addDweller($jana);

-    // get back an array with all the peeps in the given houses
+    // get back an array with all Person objects from the houses
     // the actual output will be a bit messier
     // but check it has the right number of people var_dump(House::census([$house1, $house2])); // array(4) [$carlton, $ida, $estelle, $jana]